nateshirley/codespeak/README.md

 ### Use tests to guarantee execution properties on your functions.

-Alongside types, tests help Codespeak make more advanced inferences.
+Alongside types, tests help functions make more advanced inferences.
+To use tests, attach them to a function via its Frame.

-When inferring functions with tests, Codespeak will execute the function's tests and use the results to make new inferences until the tests pass.

-Tests are attached to a function via the function's Frame.

 ```python
 from codespeak import infer